Jungle de Ikou!

 Jungle de Ikou! (ジャングルDEいこう!, Janguru de Ikō!) is a Japanese OVA series written by Yōsuke Kuroda and directed by Yuji Moriyama in 1997.
-It has been licensed in the U.S. by Media Blasters and was released on VHS in 1999, on DVD in 2001 and on Blu-ray in 2020.
+It has been licensed in the U.S. by Media Blasters and was released on VHS in 1999, on DVD in 2001, and on Blu-ray in 2020.
+It was also added on Tubi.

 Synopsis

 The story is centered on Natsumi, a young student from Japan who gains the powers of Mii, the well-endowed fertility goddess of a tribal culture.
 Natsumi and her friends must save the Earth from ultimate destruction by a "god of ruin".